ycpcs/cs340-fall2016/labs/lab14.md

 succeeds with the binding of 9 to *X*.

 You can use the [*First*\|*Rest*] syntax to break up a non-empty list into a first element and remaining elements list.

+Note: Prolog is sensitive to the order in which the conjuncts in the hypothesis appear.
+If your rule doesn't work, try reordering the clauses in the hypothesis of the recursive rule.